Minebench/Tresor/README.md

 A Vault compatible abstraction library for Bukkit plugins.

-Currently a work in progress.
+It is currently a work in progress.
 If you want to help out please [contact me](https://phoenix616.dev/discord)!

-Take a look at the lists below at which features are implemented and should already work.

 ## Features
 - [x] UUID compatible